aaronkjin/place-x/README.md

 - Smooth scrolling throughout each section.
 - Had different screen sizes in mind.
 Is mobile-friendly.

+**TL;DR**
+I integrated dynamic and interactive components by utilizing JS classes to manipulate HTML elements within the DOM; styled individual elements using CSS to deliver a visually captivating UI; and included features like animations and a mobile-friendly design.

 ### Notes

 To fine-tune my inventory of frontend development skills, I solely dedicated this project to just that: frontend development.
 As a result, there is no backend integration that I built for this project.
 I like to think of this website as a boiler plate for how I would like to build my future websites in terms of its aesthetic.